 If you had a physical store, you would be saying thank you to customers before they walked out.
 It is an act of professionalism.
 Since you operate online, you don’t physically see your customers but you can still extend gratitude and professionalism before they leave and hence the thank you page.

-A Thank You Page Vs A Confirmation Email?
+How is a Thank You Page different from a Confirmation Email?

 A thank you page and a confirmation email may seem like the same thing since they both communicate to the customer regarding the action they have taken on your website.
 However, there is a line of difference between them.